trusteddomainproject/OpenDMARC/README.md

 The OpenDMARC project is a community effort to develop and maintain an open source package for providing DMARC report generation and policy enforcement services.
 It includes a library for handling DMARC record parsing, a database schema and tools for aggregating and processing transaction history to produce DMARC reports, and a filter that ties it all together with an MTA using the milter protocol.

+In simple terms, DMARC takes the results of ARC, SPF and DKIM checks, done by either upstream filters, or SPF checks that opendmarc performs itself, and uses these to make a "pass or fail" decision.
+A domain owner may put a record in the DNS to determine what should happen to a failing record:
+No negative action (typically for testing), message quarantining, or outright rejection at SMTP acceptance time.

+Additionally, records placed in the DNS allow a domain owner to receive reports back on when messages are received that fail DMARC, as well as specifying what percentage of messages should be evaluated.

+This README is not intended to be a full explanation of how the DMARC protocol works, but at the very least, some software that does DKIM checks should be available in your mail stream in order to use this software.

-"milter" is a portmanteau of "mail filter" and refers to a protocol and API for communicating mail traffic information between MTAs and mail filtering plug-in applications.
+The word "milter" is a portmanteau of "mail filter" and refers to a protocol and API for communicating mail traffic information between MTAs and mail filtering plug-in applications.
 It was originally invented at Sendmail, Inc. but has also been adapted to other MTAs.

 ##  Dependencies